lochmueller/seal/README.md

 1. Run `composer require lochmueller/seal`
 2. *Optional: Install the right adapter, if you want to use a specific engine*
 3. Configure the search adapter via site configuration
-4. Load the SiteSet of the extensionxw
+4. Load the SiteSet of the extension
 5. Install and configure the EXT:index extension
-6. Configure individuell search options
+6. Configure individual search options

 ## Configuration